coderefinery/manuals/lesson-contribution.md

 - Clarity and Tone: Aim for a clear, concise writing style.
 Explain acronyms or technical terms in simple language so that readers from various backgrounds can follow.
 Our tone is professional, but not overly formal or technical: think of explaining concepts to a colleague who is not an expert in the topic of any CodeRefinery lesson.
 - Formatting: Write content in Markdown.
 Use headings and bullet points to organize information logically (as seen in our existing chapters).
 Keep paragraphs short (3-5 sentences) for readability.
 When adding code snippets, use code blocks and include comments if needed for explanation.
+- Target teaching style: Try to keep in mind that different courses remix the materials in different ways.
+Don't remove or rearrange lots of material to optimize for one path, instead instructors are expected to pick and choose the episodes (pages) they want to teach.
+These bigger arrangements happen during the major development sessions.
+(The threshold for adding a new episode isn't so large, if it's an optional episode.)
+- Length: beware of adding too much and increasing the length.
+There is always more to add, but there is also a strict time limit.
+Most lessons are designed to give learners a taste of the material and be able to do follow up reading.
 - Content Accuracy: Ensure any facts or claims are accurate, ideally with a peer reviewed citation.
 - Originality and Licensing: Contribute only your own work and do not plagiarize from other texts.
 By submitting a contribution, you agree that you wrote the content (or have rights to it) and that it can be included under the project’s open license.
 - Privacy Considerations: Your name (or nickname) will be publicly visible and associated to the contribution.
 Due to the distributed nature of open source projects, you accept that it will be impossible to delete your contribution from the version control history.